ika-rwth-aachen/docker-ros/README.md

     # ros-repository/
     mkdir -p docker
     ```
-1. Copy the template [`docker-compose.template.yaml`](docker-compose.template.yaml) to your `docker` folder.
+2. Copy the template [`docker-compose.template.yaml`](templates/docker-compose.template.yaml) to your `docker` folder.
-    ```bash
-    # ros-repository/docker/
-    cp docker-ros/docker-compose.template.yaml docker-compose.yaml
-    ```
-1. Edit the copied `docker-compose.yaml` to specify key information about the images built for your repository.
+3. Edit the copied `docker-compose.yaml` to specify key information about the images built for your repository.
 Note that only the top section of the file requires changes.
     - `x-base-image: &base-image`
       - base image for the images to be built
       - assumes that ROS/ROS2 is installed
       - it is suggested to choose the most minimal [of our custom ROS images](https://gitlab.ika.rwth-aachen.de/fb-fi/ops/docker-base#available-images)
     - `x-dev-image: &dev-image`
       - image name and tag of the development image to be built
-      - it is suggested to use `gitlab.ika.rwth-aachen.de:5050/<GROUP>/<REPOSITORy>:latest-dev`
+      - it is suggested to use `gitlab.ika.rwth-aachen.de:5050/<GROUP>/<REPOSITORY>:latest-dev`
     - `x-run-image: &run-image`
       - image name and tag of the deployment image to be built
-      - it is suggested to use `gitlab.ika.rwth-aachen.de:5050/<GROUP>/<REPOSITORy>:latest`
+      - it is suggested to use `gitlab.ika.rwth-aachen.de:5050/<GROUP>/<REPOSITORY>:latest`
     - `x-command: &command`
       - default Dockerfile [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) command of the deployment image
-1. Create a new `.gitlab-ci.yml` file on the top level of your repository with the following contents.
-It will automatically include the pre-defined [`.gitlab-ci.template.yml`](.gitlab-ci.template.yml).
+4. Create a new `.gitlab-ci.yml` file on the top level of your repository with the following contents.
+It will automatically include the pre-defined [`.gitlab-ci.template.yml`](templates/.gitlab-ci.template.yml).
     ```yaml
     include:
       - project: fb-fi/ops/docker-ros
         ref: main
-        file: .gitlab-ci.template.yml
+        file: templates/.gitlab-ci.template.yml
     ```
-1. Integrate the section *Usage of docker-ros Images* of the template [`README.template.yaml`](README.template.yaml) into your repository's README.
+5. Integrate the section *Usage of docker-ros Images* of the template [`README.template.yaml`](templates/README.template.yaml) into your repository's README.
 For a proper and consistent documentation, it also makes sense to completely rebuild your README based on the template.
-1. In your GitLab project, go to *Settings / General / Visibility, project features, permissions* and enable the *Container registry* to store the automatically built Docker images.
+6. In your GitLab project, go to *Settings / General / Visibility, project features, permissions* and enable the *Container registry* to store the automatically built Docker images.
 Then go to *Settings / Packages and registries / Edit cleanup rules* and configure an image cleanup rule to *Remove tags matching* `.*_ci-.*`.
-1. Push the changes to your repository to have the GitLab CI pipeline build the images automatically.
+7. Push the changes to your repository to have the GitLab CI pipeline build the images automatically.
-1. *(optional)* Build the images locally using [`docker compose`](https://docs.docker.com/compose/) from the `docker` folder.
-This requires having a local clone of the *docker-ros* repository.
+8. *(optional)* Build the images locally using [`docker compose`](https://docs.docker.com/compose/) from the `docker` folder.
+This requires having a local clone of the *docker-ros* repository in your `docker` folder.
     ```bash
     # ros-repository/
     git submodule add <../RELATIVE/PATH/..>/ops/docker-ros.git docker/docker-ros